On this page

 Both station car parks closed

-The northern and southern Surrey Hills Station carparks are closed and will stay closed until late 2023 to provide machinery laydown areas and works within the rail trench.
+The northern and southern Surrey Hills Station carparks will stay closed until late 2023 to provide machinery laydown areas, and allow for works within the rail trench and facilitate reinstatement works.

 Parking restriction changes